What is burnout

 Stress is often felt before and during burnout and shares symptoms, but it is different from burnout because it is a short-term state.
 Stress is a normal state of being when we are under the requirement of meeting a deadline.
 Stress can sometimes help us meet goals and solve problems.
 However, when the project is done, the stress levels usually subside or go away entirely.

 On the other hand, burnout is a long-term state of being that will happen when there are overwhelming levels of work or expectations without support.
-Such as someone losing a supportive boss, obtaining an unmanageable workload for a long time.
+Such as someone losing a supportive boss, obtaining an unmanageable workload for a long period of time.
 Once burnout sets in, people can more often feel like they are not in control.
 Simply functioning and not being present, can in some cases, have resulted in poor performance, self-doubt, and despair.

 What are the causes of burnout?